learn-co-curriculum/python-p4-phase-4-project/README.md

   - At least one reciprocal many-to-many relationship.
   - Full CRUD actions for at least one resource.
   - Minimum of create and read actions for EACH resource.
-- Use forms and validation through Flask-WTF on all input.
+- Use forms and validation through Formik on all input.
     - At least one data type validation.
     - At least one string/number format validation.
 - Have at least three different client-side routes using React Router.
 Be sure to include a nav bar or other UI element that allows users to navigate between routes.
-- Connect the client and server using either `fetch()` or `socket.io`.
+- Connect the client and server using `fetch()`.

 **Note**: a user should only be able to edit and delete resources if they are logged in and the creator of that resource.
 For example, if we consider the